SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Related Work

-\textbf{3D Reconstruction Models.} Traditional 3D reconstruction approaches, such as structure-from-motion~\citep{hsfm, pan2024global, hartley2003multiple, schonberger2016structure}, multi-view stereo methods~\citep{schonberger2016pixelwise, furukawa2015multi}, rely on sequential stages with feature extraction and matching, which provide time-consuming optimization.
-Recently, large-scale 3D reconstruction models learn generalizable geometric priors from massive multi-view data.
-Thanks to the rapid advancement of transformers, models such as DUSt3R \citep{wang2024dust3r}, MASt3R \citep{leroy2024grounding}, CUT3R \citep{wang2025continuous}, and VGGT \citep{wang2025vggt} provide 3D point maps with dense correspondences.
-These models operate over image patches or point tokens, coupled with differentiable geometric modules for epipolar reasoning, multi-view aggregation, or bundle-adjustment-style optimization, enabling robust generalization across scenes and domains.
+\textbf{3D Reconstruction Models.} Recently, large-scale 3D reconstruction models learn generalizable geometric priors from massive multi-view data.
+Thanks to the rapid advancement of transformers, models~\cite{wang2024dust3r,wang2025vggt} provide 3D point maps with dense correspondences.
+These models operate over image patches or point tokens, coupled with differentiable geometric modules for epipolar reasoning or multi-view aggregation enabling robust generalization across scenes and domains.
 As a result, these models provide geometry-aware features that transfer across datasets and tasks.
 Building on this foundation, we integrate model patch tokens with 3D priors to strengthen multi-modal understanding in real-world spatial tasks.
 This integration improves cross-view consistency, stabilizes object identity under varying appearances, and enables robust reasoning under occlusion.
-We employ VGGT as a geometry encoder to ground the language model with spatial information by fusing CLIP encoder.
+We employ VGGT~\cite{wang2025vggt} as a geometry encoder to ground the language model with spatial information by fusing CLIP encoder.